“I plan on taking my own life very soon. Why shouldn’t I?”

 Many people question the integrity of Dr Peterson.
 We even recently published an article asking whether Dr Peterson is the philosopher of the fake news era.
 It must be noted, however, that Dr Peterson showed great courage and fortitude in answering Chad’s question.
 He provided four compelling reasons why someone who is considering suicide should choose life instead.

-Personally, I found the fourth reason to be incredibly thought provoking.
+Personally, I found the fourth reason to be incredibly thought-provoking.
 “Don’t be so sure your life is yours to take,” he said.
 This made me think about the actions I carry out during my lifetime.
-As a child of Western civilization, I’ve grown up being encouraged to express my individuality and to be pursue my own goals and dreams.
+As a child of Western civilization, I’ve grown up being encouraged to express my individuality and to pursue my own goals and dreams.
 However, embracing the idea that I don’t own my own life changes the moral justification of selfish behavior.

 Perhaps I carry out my actions not just for myself, but also for my family, loved ones, community, society and even more broadly the planet itself.
 Perhaps I matter to the extent that I’m helping others around me to live a more meaningful life.
 Dr Peterson’s response clearly had an impact on the questioner who was contemplating suicide.
 It’s also had a huge impact on me.